 You can find a sample risk assessment document provided by the Electoral Management Board for Scotland on our website here.

-Please note that it is designed specifically for use by ROs in Scotland in the context of by-elections due to take place there in 2020.
+Please note that it was designed specifically for use by ROs in Scotland in the context of by-elections due to take place there in 2020-21.

 You can find a sample risk assessment document provided by Pembrokeshire Council for the management of the 2021 polls in light of coronavirus here.